Foods that fight cancer

 Beets-are a unique source of phytonutrients called betalains.
 Betanin and vulgaxanthin are the two best studied betalains that are obtained from beets, and both have been shown to provide antioxidant, anti-inflammatory, and detoxification support.

-Broccoli– contains more sulforaphane (a cancer fighting compound) than any other veggie.
+Broccoli and broccoli sprouts– contains more sulforaphane (a cancer fighting compound) than any other veggie.
 This compound targets prostate and other hormone dependent cancer lines and leaves normal healthy cells unaffected.
 Cruciferous vegetables have long been associated with a lowered risk of prostate cancer, but this is the first study to demonstrate the `search and attack` capability of the natural chemical compound.
 Consuming small amounts of cruciferus vegetables several times each week can help to significantly lower your risk of developing many types of potentially deadly cancer lines.
 Additionally, broccoli sprouts — which are usually sold next to alfalfa sprouts in grocery stores –have more than 50 times more sulforaphane than broccoli that is matured.

 Brussels sprouts– the cancer protection is related to the four glucosinolates that are found in this vegetable: glucoraphanin, glucobrassicin, sinigrin and glucanasturtiian.
 Research shows that Brussels sprouts offer these cancer preventive components in a special combination.